Parish and Diocesan Updates

 (Posted May 15, 2020)

-All of us have been looking forward to joining with each other for Holy Mass.
+All of us look forward to joining with each other for Holy Mass.
 Our bishop likes to say that we do not want to rush, but to do things right.
 This is an act of love in our keeping vigilant for the health of each other.

-The major issue for me is that most of our parishioners are over the age of 65, and many of our parishioners have significant and ongoing health challenges.
+The major issue for me has been that most of our parishioners are over the age of 65, and many of our parishioners have significant and ongoing health challenges.
 Any kind of flu worsens those already present health challenges.

 1) Please recall that our Indiana bishops have suspended the obligation to attend Sunday Mass until November 1, 2020.
 There are two important principles to balance: a) the weekly attendance at Mass in obedience to our Lord's Last Supper command, "Do this in memory of me" is a first order duty of every Catholic, and b) no one is obliged to do the impossible when and where such conditions exist as to threaten life and health.

 2) People over the age of 65 with regular health challenges are particularly warned to avoid public gatherings where Covid-19 might more easily be contracted and spread.